 The development of curriculum patterns and teaching materials is reviewed in terms of recent investigations and experimentation; conflicting conceptions of the nature of the curriculum and the sociological, philosophical and psychological implications of these conflicts; methods of curricular reorganization in the elementary and secondary schools. - 648.
 Advanced Study in Curriculum and Teaching (5).
 Pr., Graduate standing.
-Advanced study of curriculum theories, designs, and methodologies relating to sound principles of curriculum development in elementary and secondary schools. - 654.
-Drug Education (5).
+Advanced study of curriculum theories, designs, and methodologies relating to sound principles of curriculum development in elementary and secondary schools. - 650.
+Seminar in Humanistic and Behavioral Studies (1-10).
 Pr., Graduate standing.